Driven Gaussian quantum walks: Dynamics of DGQWs

 The model from the motivation of the classical random walk is considered with different coins that can take two values, $+$ and $-$.
 Thus, it is convenient to further separate the vector of bosonic ladder operators according to the coin,

 where $x$ indicates the different vertices on the closed, one-dimensional graph; see the top-left depiction in Fig. \ref{fig:motivation}.
-A separation into more than two vector-valued components can be done analogously for multi-level coins.
+A separation into more than two vector-valued components can be done analogously for multilevel coins.

 As per usual, each iteration of a quantum walk consists of a coin and a step operation that depends on the coin value.
-Those two operations are then repeated $t$ times, giving us the full evolution of the quantum fields that describe composite coin-position quantum system.
+These two operations are then repeated $t$ times, giving us the full evolution of the quantum fields that describe composite coin-position quantum system.
 In our scenario, a step one position forward, $x\mapsto x+1$, is given by the matrix

 which also accounts for the periodic boundary condition, $(d-1)+1=0\,\mathrm{mod}\, d$.
 This applies to the coin modes with $c=+$.
 The backwards step for $c=-$ is consequently described by $\Sigma^\mathrm{T}$.
 Hence, the joined step operation reads